He had looked into the void and the void had looked back into him

-But eventually the storms that had been whipped up inside of him by the prodding and poking of the void, had begun to subside.
+A place of storms that had been whipped up inside of him by the prodding and poking of the void, which eventually had begun to subside.

 The darkness that had consumed his consciousness for the longest time began to draw back and revealed a new landscape

 In the literal sense, he found himself physically living far from where he had begun his journey of exploration, and from his first timid steps toward the edge of the event horizon at the centre of his conscious world.
 He had uprooted himself from his work security, from the annuities, unit trusts and insurance policies to which he had faithfully contributed, all promising security for him beyond retirement, and beyond his death, for his family.

 He had left behind him, people who had accepted him – who had played a role in the seasons of his life before this journey into his own nothingness.

 He had left behind him fellow worshippers still locked in their limiting views of life and reality, people he knew to be good, but not ready to face a void of their own

 From them, and from all of this, he had been uprooted and had then been thrust into the wild by a chaos of the void’s making